Student from Long Island fatally stabbed at Buffalo college campus

-BALDWIN, Long Island (WABC) -- A student from Long Island has been stabbed to death on the campus of the University at Buffalo.
+BALDWIN, Long Island (WABC) -- A student from Long Island was stabbed to death on the campus of the University at Buffalo.

 Tyler Lewis, 19, of Baldwin was stabbed in the chest Friday night on Campus Road.
 He was a student at a different SUNY school - Buffalo State College.